 Build A Campfire

 Make a small “campfire” in your backyard, in a fire pit of course.
 We have a barrel that we call our firepit.
 Get the kiddos out there to sit around the fire with skewered hot dogs or roast marshmallows.
 That’s what backyard camping is all about.
+If you don’t have a fire ring, consider a portable propane firepit.

 Play A Fun Yard Game